wminshew/emrysdocs/content/docs/feedback.md

 The three best ways to send feedback on emrys are by [email]({{< supportemail >}}), [twitter]({{< twitter >}}), or CLI:

-    sudo emrys feedback -m "it would be really helpful if..."
+    emrys feedback -m "it would be really helpful if..."